mjpramirez/Volvo-DataX/README.md

 # Running the code
 The code was developed and run on Google Colab (online iPython notebooks).
 Each model has its own Colab notebook.
 Follow each of the steps to configure and run the notebooks.
 1. Click on the appropriate model's Colab button you wish to run.
-This will open a Colab notebook in your browswer.
+This will open a Colab notebook in your browser.
 2. Ensure that you are in playground mode if you cannot edit the notebook.
 The following steps are included in each colab notebook but are repeated here as well.
 3. Connect runtime to GPU for better/faster results.
 (Runtime --> Change runtime type --> GPU)
 4. Clone the repository in a notebook cell.